Seven UU Principles

 The UU religion draws from many sources: Christian, Jewish, Muslim, Buddhist, Pagan, Theist, Atheist, and Humanist, to name a few.
 Individuals in our church find meaning and guidance from the sacred sources that speak to them, and learning about other faith traditions is embraced by our members as a lifelong endeavor.
 Our Religious Exploration classes are offered for children and youth, as well as adults.

-4th Principle: A free and responsible for truth and meaning
+4th Principle: A free and responsible search for truth and meaning

 The UU tradition does not incorporate any religious dogma; there are no accepted truths to life’s toughest questions.
 Instead, each member is encouraged to take their own journey to seek understanding and fulfillment through individual reflection and group participation.
 Our covenant groups are a popular way for members to build connections with each other while exploring the great philosophical and theological mysteries of our lives.